fitrahidayaat/Algorithms-Visualizer/README.md

 # Algorithms-Visualizer
-A web app that allows you to explore and compare different algorithms for path-finding and sorting on separate pages.
-On the path-finding page, you can choose from **Dijkstra** and **A*** algorithms for finding the shortest path between two points on a grid.
-On the sorting page, you can choose from **bubble sort**, **selection sort**, and **merge sort** algorithms for sorting an array of numbers.
+A web app that allows you to explore path-finding and sorting algorithms with visualization.
+On the path-finding page, it's using **Dijkstra** algorithms for finding the shortest path between two points on a grid.
+On the sorting page, you can choose from **bubble sort** and **selection sort** algorithms for sorting an array of numbers.

 This project is deployed on [https://algorithms-visualizer-ten.vercel.app/](https://algorithms-visualizer-ten.vercel.app/)